DeadAt0m/ActiveSparseShifts-PyTorch/README.md

    Provides a heuristic rules for emulation of DepthWise Convolution via Shift layer in terms of output shape and shift kernel behaviour.

-   a) This directly influence on proper shift param initialization.
+   1. This directly influence on proper shift param initialization.
-   b) Output shape via cutting the output and pooling(depending on stride)
+   2. Output shape via cutting the output and pooling(depending on stride)
-   c) Automaticaly using AveragePooling for emulation stride > 1
+   3. Automaticaly using AveragePooling for emulation stride > 1

 2. Pytorch Quantization: SSL shifts can be used in quantized pipeline!
    Shifts do not needed the activation tracking and so model with shift module can be easily converted by following: